hmc-cs111-spring2023/cs111-project-pitch-everettbu/project.md

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

 Since my domain is limited to creating a calander, a DSL is appropriate as it will allow for me to create a language of text inputs that can be translated into a visual output of a calender.
 This will be a great oppertunity for me to practice writing a DSL as I will need to determine how I want inputs to be structured and what types of parameters the inputs can include.
-Its addresses the need because it will allow for users to create a calender using a text input which will hopefully save many people time.
+Its addresses the need because it will allow for users to create a calender based off text input which will hopefully save many people time.
+My DSL will hopefully serve as a useful tool to automate the tedious process of creating an online calender one element at a time.
+The domain is niche yet widely used which is why I belive that a DSL is approprate and needed.

 ### Why you?